picfight/pfcd/database/README.md

-Please note that this package is intended to enable pfcd to support different database backends and is not something that a client can directly access as only one entity can have the database open at a time (for most database backends), and that entity will be btcd.
+Please note that this package is intended to enable pfcd to support different database backends and is not something that a client can directly access as only one entity can have the database open at a time (for most database backends), and that entity will be pfcd.

 When a client wants programmatic access to the data provided by pfcd, they'll likely want to use the [rpcclient](https://github.com/picfight/pfcd/tree/master/rpcclient)